matanhakim/rtlr/README.md

 We have two problems here:

 1. The caption gets cut off in the middle;
-2. The dot in the end of the sentance is placed wrongly on the right side, while it should be on the left.
+2. The dot in the end of the sentence is placed wrongly on the right side, while it should be on the left.

 This can again be easily solved using the `multiline = TRUE` argument: